NERC-CEH/data-science-toolbox/guidance/method-publication-guidance.md

 - has an open license
 - can be used with publicly-available data, or sample data provided
 - has potential to be reused by others
+- can be presented in a Jupyter notebook format

-Follow the Toolbox contributing guidelines.
+Follow the Toolbox contributing guidelines [link].